-47.7 PUBLIC / SPECTATORS
+7. PUBLIC / SPECTATORS

-47.7.1 Zones for the Public
+7.1 Zones for the Public

 - 1. Zones for the public should be created alongside the course. - 2.
 It is recommended to restrict the zones for the public to outside of the course and keep the inside of the course free of spectators. - 3.
 Zones closed to the public must be clearly marked. - Zones for the public must be protected by a spectator fence.
 If the spectator fence could pose a potential hazard, it must be protected by shock absorbing material. - If metal fences are used, there can be no sharp angles.
 They must not allow a motorcycle to pass below.
-All metal fences in spectator areas must be positioned at least 2 m from the delimitation of the course. - 6.
-If the area for the public is overhanging, the spectator fence can be advanced to the height of the overhang.
-In that case, it cannot be less than 1 m from the delimitation of the course. - 7.
+All metal fences in spectator areas must be positioned at least 2 m from the delimitation of the course. - If the area for the public is overhanging, the spectator fence can be advanced to the height of the overhang.
+In that case, it cannot be less than 1 m. from the delimitation of the course. - 7.
 Depending on the lay-out of the course, the minimum height of a spectator fence is 2 m. - 8.
-If the area for the public is overhanging, the spectator fence can be less than 2 m high but always high enough to retain spectators. - 9.
-The FIM Race Director and the Clerk of the Course are allowed to jointly relocate the zones for the public whenever they judge it necessary for safety reasons. - 10.
-The spectator fence may have gates which must be well controlled. - Organisers are recommended to make provisions for the physically challenged by installing a specially prepared area for watching the races.

-12. Please also refer to the FIM Environmental Code.

-The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.
+If the area for the public is overhanging, the spectator fence can be less than 2 m high but always high enough to retain spectators. - The FIM Race Director and the Clerk of the Course are allowed to jointly relocate the zones for the public whenever they judge it necessary for safety reasons. - 10.
+The spectator fence may have gates which must be well controlled. - Organisers are recommended to make provisions for the physically challenged by installing a specially prepared area for watching the races. - 12.
+Please also refer to the FIM Environmental Code. - The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.

-47.7.2 Facilities for the public
+7.2 Facilities for the public

 - 1. The organiser must make provisions for the public:

 - Parkings;

 - VIP Hospitality;

 - Catering services;

 - Sanitary installations;

 - Waste collecting;

 - Etc.

 - 2. Organisers are recommended to make provisions for the physically challenged; also in regard to the sanitary installations.

-- 3. The organiser must provide for a separate medical service for the public.
+- The organiser must provide for a separate medical service for the public.

-- 4. The organiser must make sure that all the facilities for the public conform to any guidelines or regulations enforced by the relevant country and reflect size of the event and the number of spectators expected.
+- The organiser must make sure that all the facilities for the public conform to any guidelines or regulations enforced by the relevant country and reflect size of the event and the number of spectators expected.

+- 5. The provisions of the current relevant FIM Championship Promotor's Organisers Manual also apply and must be respected.